adamheaps/documentation-user/legal/terms/enterprise.rst

 7.3 Limitation of Liability
 ---------------------------

-To the maximum extent permitted by law, the aggregate liability of each party together with its affiliates arising out of or related to this Agreement will not exceed 50% of the total amount paid by the Customer under this Agreement during the 12 months immediately preceding the date of the event giving rise to such claim.
-Multiple claims shall not enlarge this limitation.
+With the exception to Confidentiality and Publicity (as aforementioned), and to the maximum extent permitted by law, the aggregate liability of each party together with its affiliates arising out of or related to this Agreement will not exceed 50% of the total amount of this Agreement giving rise to such claim.

 In no event will either party or its affiliates be liable for any indirect, special, exemplary, incidental or consequential damages of any kind, including but not limited to loss of revenue,